-Ensure the following tasks are performed before proceeding with the Profiler Authentication server configuration.
+Ensure you perform the following tasks before proceeding with the Profiler Authentication server configuration.

-- If you wish to use DHCP fingerprinting, you have configured the switch(es) to forward DHCP packets to the PPS. - If you wish to use SNMP/SSH-based profiling from Network Infrastructure Devices, you have configured one or more switches in the Network Infrastructure Device page of the PPS Administrator User. - You have downloaded the latest device fingerprints package from the support portal.
+- To use DHCP fingerprinting, configure the switch(es) to forward DHCP packets to the PPS. - To use SNMP/SSH-based profiling from Network Infrastructure Devices, configure one or more switches in the Network Infrastructure Device page of the PPS Administrator User. - Download the latest device fingerprints package from the support portal.
+Minimum supported fingerprints database version for 9.1R8 is 45.